safe2choose

 The abortion pill is highly effective, so when taken correctly, it is very unlikely that you are still pregnant.
 The statistics below outline how efficacious it really is.

-- Using a combination of Mifepristone and Misoprostol is 95-98% effective, and
+• Using a combination of Mifepristone and Misoprostol is over 95% effective, and

 Although very effective, there are very few instances in which the pill does not work.
 If you still have not gotten your period after eight weeks or suspect you have had an incomplete abortion, contact a medical provider or health-care clinic or seek abortion counseling.
 Incomplete abortions can be handled via in-clinic abortions (3).